JulioHC00/cme_flare_forecast/README.md

 ## Model

 The model follows the transformer architecture as detailed in the paper.
 We make use of rotary positional encodings which are implemented in `src/models/parts/rotary_mha.py` using the implementation by [lucidrains/rotary-embedding-torch](https://github.com/lucidrains/rotary-embedding-torch).
 The basic transformer block is implemented in `src/models/parts/rotary_transformer_block.py` and the final model in `src/models/rotary_transformer.py`.
 We also make use of masked attention.
 This way, data entries with `IS_VALID=0` are not used at any point in the model and no attention is given to them.
 All configurations regarding the setup used to obtain the results of the paper can be found in the `configs` folder.

+## Training the model

+In order to train the models, we use the Adam optimizer and a cyclic scheduler that varies the learning rate from a minimum value up to a maximum value over a number of epochs and then back down to the base value.
+It also decreases the maximum value over each iteration.
+We use a cost-sensitive binary cross entropy loss function with logits, so our model outputs logits that need to be passed through a sigmoid to become the predictions.
+Additionally, we train using only event active regions for reasons detailed in the paper but we evaluate in all regions for a more realistic scenario.
+Full configurations are available in the `configs/` folder.